The price of your trip depends on when, where, and how you are travelling.

 Paying on SkyTrain, SeaBus, and West Coast Express

-Using a Compass Card, Compass Ticket, or contactless credit card
+Using a Compass Card, Compass Ticket, contactless payment cards, or mobile wallet.

 When you tap out, the system calculates the fare zones you've travelled and charges you the correct fare.
 This applies to all products, including Monthly Passes.